 The following have potentially adverse effects on plasma cholinesterase activity

 • Oestrogens and oral contraceptives

 Liver disease, cancer, pregnancy, dehydration, electrolyte imbalances and overdosage (due to excessive production of succinylmonocholine) may also prolong the action of suxamethonium.

 Suxamethonium has no direct action on the uterus or other smooth muscle structures.
 In normal therapeutic doses it does not cross the placental barrier in sufficient amounts to affect the respiration of the infant.
 Suxamethonium should nevertheless not be administered to pregnant women unless the expected benefit of its use outweighs possible risks to the foetus.

 The benefits of the use of suxamethonium as part of a rapid sequence induction for general anaesthesia normally outweigh the possible risk to the foetus.

-Plasma cholinesterase levels fall during the first trimester of pregnancy to about 70 to 80% of their pre-pregnancy values; a further fall to about 60 to 70% of the pre-pregnancy levels occurs within 2 to 4 days after delivery.
+Plasma cholinesterase levels may fall during the first trimester of pregnancy to about 70-80% of their pre-pregnancy values; a further fall to about 60-70% of the pre-pregnancy levels occurs within 2-4 days after delivery.
 Plasma cholinesterase levels then increase to reach normal over the next 6 weeks.
-Consequently, a high proportion of pregnant and puerperal patients may exhibit mildly prolonged neuromuscular blockade following Suxamethonium Injection.
+Consequently, a high proportion of pregnant and puerperal patients may exhibit mildly prolonged neuromuscular blockade following Suxamethonium Injection (see section 4.4).

-It is not known whether suxamethonium is excreted in breast milk, therefore, caution should be exercised following administration of suxamethonium to nursing mothers.
+It is not known whether suxamethonium or its metabolites are excreted in human milk therefore, caution should be exercised following administration of suxamethonium to nursing mothers.